davidinholee/stock-bot/Portfolio.md

 Thank you letter to Eddie?!?!

-# Examples from Your Formative Reflection Journal

-# Annotated Photographs Depicting the Project Development

 # Formative Reflections

+## Annotated Photographs Depicting the Project Development

 # Summative Reflections